abdullahsheikh01/Simple_Command_Line_ATM/README.md

-# Simple_Command_Line_ATM
+# Simple-Command-line-ATM
-This is my simple command line ATM program.
+This is my first simple command line ATM